 Watershed is a beautiful blue that looks as fantastic as it is useful.
 But what if you want to change the appearance of Watershed to match your brand?
-This guide walks you through how.
+This guide walks you through how using the Appearance section of Settings.

 - User Types